rohankishore/Graphyte/README.md

 ### With EXE

-_Below is a detailed procedure of how you can install Graphite.
+_Below is a detailed procedure of how you can install Graphene.
 EXE_

 - Download the ZIP file from the latest release from the Releases page
 - Unzip the file and open it
-- Double-click on "Graphite.exe"
+- Double-click on "Graphene.exe"
 - Enjoy 😉

 ### Manual Installation